René Clair: Early life

 René Clair was born and grew up in Paris in the district of Les Halles, whose lively and picturesque character made a lasting impression on him.
 His father was a soap merchant; he had an elder brother, Henri Chomette (born 1896).
 He attended the Lycée Montaigne and the Lycée Louis-le-Grand.
 In 1914 he was studying philosophy; his friends at that time included Raymond Payelle who became the actor and writer Philippe Hériat.

 In 1917, at the age of 18, he served as an ambulance driver in World War I, before being invalided out with a spinal injury.
 He was deeply affected by the horrors of war that he witnessed and gave expression to this in writing a volume of poetry called La Tête de l'homme (which remained unpublished).
 Back in Paris after the war, he started a career as a journalist at the left-wing newspaper L'Intransigeant.

 Film career

-Having met the music-hall singer Damia and written some songs for her, Clair was persuaded by her to visit Gaumont studios in 1920 where a film was being cast and he then agreed to take on a leading role in Le Lys de la vie, directed by Loïe Fuller and Gabrielle Sorère.
+Having met the music-hall singer Damia and written some songs for her, Clair was persuaded by her to visit the Gaumont studios in 1920 where a film was being cast and he then agreed to take on a leading role in Le Lys de la vie, directed by Loïe Fuller and Gabrielle Sorère.
 He adopted the stage-name of René Clair, and several other acting jobs followed, including Parisette for Louis Feuillade.
 In 1922 he extended his career as a journalist, becoming the editor of a new film supplement to a monthly magazine, Théâtre et Comœdia illustrés.
 He also visited Belgium and after an introduction from his brother Henri, he became an assistant to the director Jacques de Baroncelli on several films.